Despite Ōban Star-Racers being mostly an action series, it has several sad moments as well.

 - Rick being told he can't race anymore was quite upsetting, especially with the tear that rolls down his face while watching over the stadium.

-- In "Monstrous Like Muir", we learn that Muir wishes to revive his mate, who was killed by alien hunters.
+- Muir wishes to revive his mate, who was killed by alien hunters.
 Muir had hoped winning the Great Race would give him the power to bring her back to life.
-Sadly he, like Molly learns that the Avatar doesn't have the power to resurrect the dead.
+Sadly he, like Molly, learns that the Avatar doesn't have the power to resurrect the dead, meaning that both of their efforts were All for Nothing.
 While he can't genuflect like a human, it wasn't hard to tell he was crying on the inside.

-- While Molly/Eva's Calling the Old Man Out moment with her father was also a Crowning Moment of Awesome, it also makes you sad when watching the scene.
+- While Molly/Eva's Calling the Old Man Out moment with her father was an awesome moment for her, it also makes you sad when watching the scene.
 Eva lets out all the pain she felt during her time with her father during the racing games and how spent her entire childhood without her father.